20+ Payment Reminder Letter Templates & Samples (PDF)

 Close the letter

-It is good practice to use positive words as the closure of the letter.
+It is good practice to use positive words to close the letter.

 Sender’s name with signature